-- The management of the provision of services to the local community in a sustainable and equitable manner; - Advising the political structures and political office bearers of the municipality (section 55(1) of the MSA); and - Providing guidance and advice on compliance with the MFMA to the political structures, political office-bearers and officials of the municipality (section 60 of the MFMA).
+- The management of the provision of services to the local community in a sustainable and equitable manner: - Advising the political structures and political office bearers of the municipality (section 55(1) of the MSA); and - Providing guidance and advice on compliance with the MFMA to the political structures, political office-bearers and officials of the municipality (section 60 of the MFMA).

-As accounting officer of the municipality the Municipal Manager is responsible and accountable for, among others, all assets of the municipality (section 55(2) of the MSA).
+The accounting officer of the municipality is responsible and accountable for, among others, all assets of the municipality (section 55(2) of the MSA).

-The Municipal Manager must take all reasonable steps to ensure, among others, that the resources of the municipality are used effectively, efficiently and economically (section 62(1) of the MFMA).
+The accounting officer must take all reasonable steps to ensure, among others, that the resources of the municipality are used effectively, efficiently and economically (section 62(1) of the MFMA).